InStep NanoPower, in collaboration with

 has developed an inexpensive simple high-power energy harvester capable

 energy produced by humans during walking.
 To capture this energy, which is normally simply lost as heat,

-the energy harvester and energy storage unit can be easily incorporated in footwear as depicted in the illustration above.
+the energy harvester and energy storage unit can be easily incorporated in footwear as shown below.

 We have also designed a novel energy management system, which allows direct utilization

 or mobile device modification.
 In particular, the integrated Wi-Fi hot spot can act as a “middleman” between

 mobile devices and a wireless network.
 Such an arrangement dramatically reduces power consumption of

 wireless mobile devices and allows them to operate for much longer time without battery recharge.